czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 > The uniqueness of a domain object is a technical invariant.

 False.
-Uniqueness over a domain entity is a normal business requirement.
+Uniqueness over a domain entity **can be** a normal business requirement.
 There's nothing wrong with that.

+DDD evangelists will argue that uniqueness constraints usually hide a different truth about the domain that the business is not expressing in their requirements.
+For example: *"Two users cannot have same address"* is a business requirement that hides the real requirement: fix the bug in our marketing platform which cannot work with two different users with the same address.

+But that's not a software development issue but issue of humans understanding each other.
+You cannot guarantee that.
+Not even a DDD evangelist can although he believes he always knows better.

+Programming with DDD forces you to understand the business requirements perfectly because no sane software developer likes to code something he does not understand.
+But sometimes the constraints are fairly simple to understand and trying to reimagine them with different concepts makes no sense.

 > The only reason you need some sort of id value is to allow for persistence/hydration.
 That is, if you never had to serialize/unserialize your model you wouldn't need any id values!